carlsednaoui/ouibounce/README.md

 ```

 ### IE8 Support
-If you'd like Ouibounce to work in IE8, you need to add a shim such as [es5-shim](https://github.com/es-shims/es5-shim).
+If you'd like Ouibounce to work in IE8, you'll need to add a shim such as [es5-shim](https://github.com/es-shims/es5-shim).

 ### Miscellaneous